 We already know this about Chromecast, though.
 What many don’t know is that we can use Chromecast as a second monitor!
 Just by taking care of a few settings we can extend the screen of the desktop into the second monitor and amplify our experience!

 Let’s talk about how to extend the desktop in Windows 10 as well as in Mac:

-Use Chromecast as second monitor in Windows 10
+How to Use Chromecast as a Second Monitor in Windows 10